Star Wars: Episode I – The Phantom Menace: Home media

 At the 5th Annual DVD awards, The Phantom Menace won four categories: Viewers' Choice Award, Best Menu Design, Best Authoring and Best Audio Presentation, with the latter award being tied with Pearl Harbor (2001).

 A fullscreen version of the DVD was released in 2002 to coincide with the home video release of Attack of the Clones.
 A two-pack DVD release in that format would premiere at the same time.

 The DVD version was re-released in a prequel trilogy box set on November 4, 2008.
 A LaserDisc version of The Phantom Menace was released in Japan on April 7, 2000, a year and a half before it was available on DVD in the U.S. The Star Wars films were released by 20th Century Fox Home Entertainment on Blu-ray Disc on September 16, 2011; The Phantom Menace was restored to improve the picture quality and remove the magnification present on the previous DVD release, restoring approximately 8% of the picture to the frame.
 In the Blu-ray release of The Phantom Menace, the Yoda puppet was replaced with a CGI model, making it consistent with the other films of the prequel trilogy.

 On April 7, 2015, Walt Disney Studios, 20th Century Fox and Lucasfilm jointly announced the digital releases of the six released Star Wars films.
 The Phantom Menace was released through the iTunes Store, Amazon Video, Vudu, Google Play and Disney Movies Anywhere on April 10, 2015.

 Walt Disney Studios Home Entertainment reissued The Phantom Menace on Blu-ray, DVD and digital download on September 22, 2019.
-Additionally, all six films were made available for 4K HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
+Additionally, all six films were made available for 4K resolution HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
 This version of the film was released by Disney on 4K Ultra HD Blu-ray box set on March 31, 2020.